 Our business plan also sets out our new performance commitments that we have developed with our customers and stakeholders in line with our long-term strategy.
-These new commitments will come into force from April 2020, when the new business plan (AMP7) starts.
+These new commitments will come into force from April 2020, when the new AMP starts.

 Our AMP7 plan is an ambitious one which will stretch and challenge us.
-We will need to make significant savings and, at the same time, transform our organisation making sure we focus even more on our customers.
+We will need to achieve significant savings and, at the same time, transform our organisation that focuses even more on our customers.